Please feel free to comment on my review.

 I’ve had the DVD covers of ‘Mawdryn Undead’, ‘Terminus’ and ‘Enlightenment’ signed by Sarah Sutton at the ‘Timey-Wimey 1’ convention in Brighton, November 2014.
 The reason why I had the DVD cover of ‘Enlightenment’ signed by Sarah is in my review for that story.
 I’ve also had some photos of Nyssa in ‘Mawdryn Undead’ and ‘Terminus’ signed by Sarah at the ‘London Film and Comic Con’ in July 2011.

 I’ve also had the DVD cover of ‘Mawdryn Undead’ signed by Peter Davison at the ‘York Unleashed’ event at the York Racecourse, August 2017 and by Mark Strickson at the ‘London Film and Comic Con’ in July 2017.

 I enjoyed ‘Mawdryn Undead’ very much!
 It features Turlough for the first time and also the return of the Black Guardian.
 It also features the return of Nicholas Courtney as Brigadier Lethbridge-Stewart.

 In this story, the Doctor, Nyssa and Tegan arrive on an abandoned spaceship.
-They discover a mystery, as the ship has been in orbit of a warp ellipse within two Earth time zones – 1977 and 1983.
+They discover a mystery, as the ship’s been in orbit of a warp ellipse within two Earth time zones – 1977 and 1983.